-Real Estate ($43,080): I currently own one rental property in San Francisco which I bought in 2003 (2/2 condo), one vacation rental in Squaw Valley, Lake Tahoe (2/2 condo), and my primary residence.
+Real Estate: I currently own two rental properties in San Francisco, one vacation rental in Squaw Valley, Lake Tahoe (2/2 condo), and my primary residence.
 My rental income can have 25% swings depending on how good the weather is in Lake Tahoe during the winter.
 All tenants have paid on time in 2020 and will likely continue.

-Online Book Sales ($36,000): I published How To Engineer Your Layoff, in 2012, six months after I had negotiated my own severance.
-Then I updated the book for 2018 with 50 more pages (150 pages total) using more successful case studies and highlighting more strategies for those who want to break free from the corporate grind with money in their pocket.
+Online Book Sales: I published How To Engineer Your Layoff, in 2012, six months after I had negotiated my own severance.
+Then I updated the book for 2020 with 50 more pages (150 pages total) using more successful case studies and highlighting more strategies for those who want to break free from the corporate grind with money in their pocket.
 With massive layoffs in 2020, this book is increasing in popularity.

-Venture Debt ($12,240) – I invested $200,000 in my business school friend’s second venture debt fund.
+Venture Debt: I invested $200,000 in my business school friend’s second venture debt fund.
 The target IRR is anywhere from 12% – 18% a year over the next 5 – 10 years.
 Therefore, I’m hopefully being conservative as the returns are back-end weighted.

 Real Estate Crowdsourcing – After selling my SF rental house in mid-2017 to simplify life and take advantage of high valuations, I proceeded to reinvest $550,000 of the proceeds ($810,000 total) in real estate crowdfunding to take advantage of lower rates and higher net rental yields in the heartland of America.